 By two months old, your baby will have grown about two inches and their brain is on the way to that milestone too.
 All the growing and maturing will be taking a toll on their body, which means fat pads may be forming in their cheeks as their muscles get used to feeding.

-Your baby is discovering her arms and legs now, which means lots of reaching and kicking.
+Your baby is discovering her arms and legs now, figuring out how everything works way before baby milestones such as rolling over or sitting up, which means lots of reaching and kicking.
 As she tests her new reflexes, the movements may appear a bit jagged at first, but by the end of week eight they should seem more co-ordinated and controlled.

 How much should an 8-week old baby weigh?

 Your baby will likely have gained between 2-3 pounds since they were born, but every baby is different.
 If you haven’t been weighing them frequently, the two-month mark is a good time to try, although they should have been weighed at their 6-week doctor check-up.

 It’s finally time for that first immunisation appointment!
 Don’t worry, we have some great tips to ease your fears and make the appointment as stress-free as possible for the both of you.

 In this first appointment, your baby will receive their first dose of the 5-in-1 injection against diphtheria, tetanus, whooping cough, polio and Hib (haemophilus influenza type B).